 Every workplace pension needs to have a default strategy.
 This is where members will be invested if they don't want to make investment decisions and would rather leave this to the Trustee and its advisers.
-The default strategy (or 'do it for me') for your section of the SEI Master Trust is the 'higher equity strategy'.
-This makes the assumption that members in this profile will draw an income from the SEI Master Trust at least for a period of time, rather than take cash or purchase an annuity.
+The default strategy is the SEI Master Trust Flexi Default Option.
+This makes the assumption that members in this option will draw an income from the SEI Master Trust at least for a period of time, rather than take cash or purchase an annuity.
 However, that may not be right for everyone, so you should make sure it's right for you.
 Whichever option you choose, regularly check that you still want your investments managed in this way, and that it suits your current circumstances.